Home › Common Problems › Poor Attic Ventilation

 Blocked Soffit Vents

-Many Raleigh homes added spray foam or dense-pack insulation at the attic floor during energy upgrade programs popular in the 2000s and 2010s, and contractors frequently buried the soffit vent baffles under insulation, cutting off the inlet airflow that drives passive ventilation.
-Without cool outside air entering at the soffit, even a perfectly sized ridge vent cannot move air through the attic, and heat and moisture stagnate against the underside of the sheathing.
+Many Raleigh homes got spray foam or dense-pack insulation during energy upgrade programs in the 2000s and 2010s.
+Contractors often buried the soffit vent baffles under that insulation.
+The baffles are cardboard or foam channels that keep a path open for outside air to enter.
+Without that inlet air, even a good ridge vent cannot move air through the attic, and heat and moisture build up against the wood.

 The Fix